mayu-live/framework/klenod-plan.md

 ## Tracking

-- Overall status: Not started
+- Overall status: In progress
-- Current milestone: 1 — Klenod prerequisites
+- Current milestone: 2 — Add the Mayu/Klenod boundary
-- Klenod version required by Mayu: To be released
+- Klenod version required by Mayu: 0.0.7 source checkout (unreleased changes)
-- Last updated: 2026-09-05
+- Last updated: 2026-09-06

 Update the milestone checkboxes and progress log as work lands.
 A milestone is complete only when its acceptance checks pass.
 Milestones 3–6 may temporarily